wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 But mechanisms to <strong>backup</strong> those secrets can be problematic.

-Many enterprises block USB drives from being plugged in (see STUXNET vulnerability).
+Many enterprises block USB drives from being plugged in (to avoid STUXNET vulnerability).

 The application 1Password takes a compromise approach of allowing password crypts to be transferred among multiple local devices,